Anima-OS/Project/README.md

-Anima
+# Anima

+## Project

+The evolution of computing in general and the web in particular has opened up software to new challenges but also opportunities.
+One challenge is portability, which is where modern browsers and common runtimes offer a solution.

+One such product is Chrome OS.
+An operating system that grows at a staggering rate but lacks proper competition and comes with its own set of lock-in mechanisms.

-A modern, Go/HTML5 based operating system with the Linux kernel at its heart.
+Anima strives to be a modern, Go/HTML5 based operating system with the Linux kernel at its heart.

-# Project
-Project Description for the likes of GoFundMe
+An alternative to Chrome OS.
+One that is completely open-source, easy to hack-on (in fact, the hope of introducing an entirely new generation of software developers to OS development is one of the pillars of this project) and highly customizable.

 ### What funding will go towards: